DavidHowlett/vollyball_scheduling/problem_statement.md

 - Each team is a member of 1 league
 - Each league has 3 or more teams.
 - A match consists of an unordered set of 2 teams and a team that works as the referee
-- To save on traveling it is common practice to schedule three matches between three teams on one weekend at one location.
+- To save on traveling, it is common practice to schedule three matches between three teams on one weekend at one location.
 This is referred to as a triangle.
 - For each match in a triangle, the team that is not playing is the ref
 - Each triangle must be scheduled on one weekend at one location
-- Each triangle must be scheduled at one of the home locations of one of it's members
+- Each triangle must be scheduled at one of the home locations of one of its members
 - A triangle consists of an unordered set of 3 teams from the same league.
 - A season has many triangles (about 70)
 - A season can contain duplicate triangles with the same teams in.